edwarddubi/empty_my_fridge_django/README.md

 ## Get Firebase Database Config file Set up

-Create a config file and import into firebaseDb
+Create a config file and import into views.py

 For security reasons you should exclude when exporting project into Github